Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Applications

 Recall that a point, $X$, of $CV_n$ is called $\e$-thin if there is a homotopically non-trivial loop in $X$ of length at most $\e$.
 Conversely, $X$ is called $\e$-thick if it is not $\e$-thin.

-\begin{prop}[\cite{BestvinaBers}, Proposition 10] Let $X \in CV_n$ (that is, $X$ is a volume-one marked metric graph) and $f:X \to X$ a PL-map representing some automorphism of $F_n$.
+\begin{prop}[{\cite[Proposition 10]{BestvinaBers}.
+See also~\cite[Proposition 5.5]{FMpartI}, and~\cite[Section 8]{FM13}}] Let $X \in CV_n$ (that is, $X$ is a volume-one marked metric graph) and $f:X \to X$ a straight map representing some automorphism of $F_n$.
 Let $\lambda = Lip(f)$, let $N$ equal the maximal length of chains of topological subgraphs of any graph in $CV_n$ (this is clearly a finite number) and let $\mu$ be any real number greater than $\lambda$.
-Then if $X$ is $1/((3n-3)\mu^{(N+1)})$-thin, the automorphism represented by $f$ is reducible.
+Then if $X$ is $1/((3n-3)\mu^{(N+1)})$-thin, then it has a nontrivial core sub-graph which is $f$-invariant up to homotopy, in particular the automorphism represented by $f$ is reducible.
 For instance, one can take $N=3n-3$. \end{prop}

 \begin{defn} A uniform rose in $CV_n$ is a rose-graph ({\em i.e.} a bouquet of circles) whose edges all have the same length.
 Let $X \in CV_n$.
 Then we call $R$ an adjacent uniform rose if it obtained by collapsing a maximal tree in $X$ and then rescaling so that all edges in $R$ have the same length. \end{defn}